ilyasotkov/learning-kubernetes/labs/intro/kubernetes-intro.md

 In terms of inputs, you need two things:

-1. One or more generic (suitable for any environment on any cluster) **container images** for you service or application, located in a private or public container image registry (e.g. [gcr.io](https://gcr.io/), [quay.io](/), [hub.docker.com](/))
+1. One or more generic (suitable for any environment on any cluster) **container images** for your service or application, located in a private or public container image registry (e.g. [gcr.io](https://gcr.io/), [quay.io](/), [hub.docker.com](/))
-2. One or more YAML files with Kubernetes API object specification.
-There only a handful of top-level Kubernetes API objects which you'd be authoring yourself in a YAML file, each belongs to one of the *cloud resource category*:
+2. One or more YAML files with Kubernetes API object specs.
+There's only a handful of top-level Kubernetes API objects which you'd be authoring yourself in a YAML file, each belongs to one of the three *cloud resource* categories:

 - Compute: `Deployment`, `DaemonSet`, `StatefulSet`, `Job`, `CronJob`
 - Storage: `PersistentVolumeClaim`
 - Networking: `Service`, `Ingress`

-Once you send a package of YAML objects to the Kubernetes API server, you should expect to have highly-available, production-grade application or service running in your cloud.
+Once you send that YAML package to the Kubernetes API server, you should expect to have highly-available, production-grade application or service running in your cloud.
 It's that simple!

-**Note:** to make Kubernetes API YAML code dry and reusable, we'll use the [Helm package manager](https://helm.sh) for templating and packaging everything together.
+*Note:* to make Kubernetes API YAML code dry and reusable, we'll use the [Helm package manager](https://helm.sh) for templating and packaging everything together

 ## Up next